- Errors and omissions insurance

 Errors and omissions insurance (E&O) helps cover the cost of a lawsuit if a client claims your work was inaccurate, late, or never delivered.
 It’s sometimes called professional liability insurance.

-E&O protects against professional mistakes
+E&O protects against mistakes and oversights

 An error on a title or an oversight in a property listing could lead to a lawsuit.
-Whether you are sued by a litigious client or you made a genuine mistake, errors and omissions insurance can help cover legal fees that might otherwise impact your business.
+Whether you are sued by a litigious client or you made a genuine mistake, errors and omissions insurance can help cover legal costs that might otherwise impact your business.

 This policy provides liability coverage related to: